bib0x/dv/README.md

 Commands:
-  list  List available environments use   Use a targeted development environment help  Print this message or the help of the given subcommand(s)
+  list  List available environments run   Run a command from a targeted development environment use   Use a targeted development environment help  Print this message or the help of the given subcommand(s)